 Credit: Instagram/Sufiya Sufi Runner

-Sufiya Sufi grew up in Ajmer, Rajasthan and dreamed of becoming a part of the aviation industry.
+Sufiya Sufi Runner grew up in Ajmer, Rajasthan and dreamed of becoming a part of the aviation industry.
 After spending years studying and training, she began working at the Indira Gandhi International Airport, Delhi in 2008.

 However, life had different plans for her and after spending a decade working long nights at her dream job, Sufiya began to feel like her life had turned robotic and started looking for outlets for her frustration.